Sergey Nivens - Fotolia

 To avoid supplier lock-in, more businesses in the Asia-Pacific region are looking at a multi-cloud strategy, where they take their pick from the best cloud applications, platforms and infrastructure offerings to work alongside in-house systems in their datacentres.

-“The increasing willingness to adopt multiple software-as-a-service offerings, coupled with the need to distribute risk in their infrastructure strategy by engaging with multiple service providers, is driving the move towards a multi-cloud, hybrid IT environment,” says Nishchal Khorana, director of emerging technologies cloud and datacentre digital transformation at Frost & Sullivan Asia-Pacific.
+“The increasing willingness to adopt multiple software-as-a-service (SaaS) offerings, coupled with the need to distribute risk in their infrastructure strategy by engaging with multiple service providers, is driving the move towards a multi-cloud, hybrid IT environment,” says Nishchal Khorana, director of emerging technologies cloud and datacentre digital transformation at Frost & Sullivan Asia-Pacific.

 “There are a number of other reasons, of course, such as backup or disaster recovery,” says Chung, adding that organisations may also end up with multiple cloud services through mergers and acquisitions, or if a cloud service has a specific feature that is not offered by others.